matloff/TidyverseSkeptic/README.md

 whom have had less than a high school education.

-In discussing teaching, I am taking the target audience here to be people who wish to use R for data analysis, not those who wish to become professional R programmers.
+In discussing teaching, I am taking the target audience here to be **nonprogrammers who wish to use R for data analysis**, not those who wish to become professional R programmers.

 ### The Tidyverse advocates' claim